dext/guides/slack.md

 You should already be in the following channels.
 Please join them if you are not.

-* `#general` – Company-wide announcements and updates.
+* `#announcements` – Company-wide announcements and updates.
 What gets posted here is important, so we try to limit the volume of conversation and use threads, so that messages don’t get lost.
 * `#random` – Fun stuff.
 Anything that is non work related to keep us connected and remind us to be lighthearted.
 * `#hellos-goodbyes` – Say hello.
 Introduce yourself here.
 * `#all-hands-meeting` - Notes and recordings from all-hands meetings.